 Stage 3: Request for Certain Medical Records

-It is only now that a provider becomes aware of the pending audit and review process.
+It is only now that a provider becomes aware of the pending internal audit and review process.
 Either by mail or through personal delivery, CMS and other payors will notify a provider of the patient chart request.
-The first thing now to do is to consult with experienced audit defense lawyers.
+The first thing now to do is to consult with experienced internal audit defense lawyers.
 Again, there is very likely a reason you were selected.
-It may be because you are declared an “outlier” or because a patient complaint against you, either way, you should take audits and inspections of your practice serious.
-Oberheiden PC attorneys offer instant advice, including on weekends, in free and confidential consultations.
+It may be because you are declared an “outlier” or because of a patient complaint against you.
+Either way, you should take an internal audit function and inspection of your practice serious.
+Oberheiden P.C. attorneys offer instant advice, including on weekends, in free and confidential consultations.
 There truly is no good reason not to make use of such a free consultation.